RecipesLearn

 texas crutched brisket on pit barrel cooker

-The foil traps humidity and pushes past the effects of evaporative cooling (meat sweating).
+The foil traps humidity and pushes past the effects of evaporative cooling (meat sweating) much better than paper or a foil boat.

 People who smoke low and slow will typically opt to:

-*Note: People who smoke low and slow also wrap in foil too.
+And yes, Low and Slow Perople also wrap in foil too.

 Fat Cap Orientation